 The SDEA works to better education for both teachers and students.
 They work with elected officials to pass bills that help the education system.
 They also work with local leaders to increase education funding for local schools.
 The SDEA also provides development sessions and training for educators to help continue developing their craft through hands-on learning.

 BHSU Talking Hands strives to educate others about sign language (American Sign Language, Signing Exact English, along with other forms of sign language).
 Its purpose is to help students, faculty, staff, and community members learn sign language while developing lasting relationships.
-BHSU Talking Hands aims to have both community and university involvement by volunteering and participating in university activities such as homecoming, a dodgeball tournament, and the Lip Synch Battle for student organizations.
+BHSU Talking Hands aims to have both community and university involvement by volunteering and participating in university activities.
 In the community, members have participated in activities such as teaching sign language to children at area Boys and Girls Clubs as well as performing for community groups to introduce them to the power of sign language.

-TeamMates is a mentorship program that links K-12 students in our community with BHSU education majors for one hour each week.
-One of the first clinical components of Black Hills State University's teacher preparation program is focused on developing caring skills.
-Research shows that teachers who care, and can demonstrate their caring, have a greater capacity to increase student achievement.
-Toward that end, sophomore-level students are given the opportunity to participate in TeamMates.
-Learn more about TeamMates.
+Teammates is a mentorship program that links K-12 students in our community with BHSU education majors for 1 hour each week.
+One of the first clinical experiences of Black Hills State University’s students who want to become teachers is focused on developing caring skills.
+Research shows that teachers who care and can demonstrate their caring have a greater capacity to increase student achievement.
+Toward that end, sophomore-level students are given the opportunity to participate in Teammates.

 Contact Dr. Breon at Breon.Derby@BHSU.edu or 605.642.6977 for more information.